 - Sustainable cooking stoves for families in Darfur, Sudan: Leapfrog reports that 90% of homes in Sudan rely on biomass to heat their stoves.2 Furthermore, only 1.5 trees are regrown for every 10 that were cut down.
 These families are also constantly exposed to harmful gases by burning wood and charcoal.
 To reduce these impacts, this project provides low-smoke stoves and reduces deforestation.

-- Forest protection in Cordillera Azul, Peru: The Cordillera Azul National Park extends across 13,531 square kilometers within the Amazonian jungles, where tree-planting programs have a great impact.3 Twenty new species have been discovered here in recent years.
+- Forest protection in Cordillera Azul, Peru: The Cordillera Azul National Park extends across 13,531 square kilometers within the Amazonian jungles, where tree-planting programs, like flying international carbon offset, have a great impact.3 Twenty new species have been discovered here in recent years.
 We can’t afford to lose this ecosystem, which is why this offset project providing protection to the area is so vital.

 If you can’t decide, there’s an option to split your offset cost among each of the three projects.